 Private Vehicles i.e. Cars and Bikes | Self Drive or Ride to Ladakh

-You can take your own or rented, car or bike to Ladakh but one must be careful while driving or riding through slushy roads, snow and water crossing or nallas.
-Also, it is always handy to learn little maintenance tasks of your vehicle prior to the start of this arduous journey in which you will be desolated majority of the time.
+You can take your own or rented, car or bike to Ladakh on Manali Leh Highway, but one must be careful while driving or riding through slushy roads, snow and water crossing or nallas.
+Also, it is always handy to learn little maintenance tasks of your vehicle before the start of this arduous and desolate journey.

 With sedans/hatchbacks or small cars on Manali Leh Highway, one must drive with extra care and caution.
-Also, be ready for few scratches or sacrifice some parts on your sedans/hatchbacks under-belly due to the lack of enough ground clearance which may be required in some water crossings or landslides on Manali – Leh Highway.
+Also, be ready for few scratches or sacrifice some parts on your sedans/hatchbacks under-belly due to the lack of enough ground clearance required in some water crossings or landslides on Manali – Leh Highway.

-Are you planning to hire or rent a bike from Manali.
-If yes, the you must go through the article here:How to Hire or Rent a Bike or Motorcycle in Manali
+Are you planning to hire or rent a bike from Manali?
+If yes, then you must go through the article on How to Hire or Rent a Bike or Motorcycle in Manali?

 Hiring a Private Taxi | Taxi Number or Private Number

 All taxis (except Ladakh registration number) having taxi number or tourist permits number plates are only allowed for a drop in Leh – Ladakh.
 You cannot drive them in Leh – Ladakh ou cand as per the taxi union rules, only taxis with Ladakh number are allowed to roam in the Ladakh region for sightseeing.

 If you want to travel within Leh – Ladakh in your private taxi hired from a place other than Ladakh, then, in that case, you need to hire a taxi with a private number plate only.
 However, in the latter case, be ready for some queries by the local taxi drivers in Ladakh or police constables on your route.
 You need to ensure everyone interrogating with you that the vehicle is not a rental.

 Should I hire a taxi from Manali for Ladakh?